wonderg/golang_hw/notes.md

 The int, uint, and uintptr types are usually 32 bits wide on 32-bit systems and 64 bits wide on 64-bit systems.
 When you need an integer value you should use int unless you have a specific reason to use a sized or unsigned integer type

+# 002.
+go mod vendor - to get src code for deps

 # Questions

 - When shift operators could be used?
 Provide some real life use cases https://stackoverflow.com/questions/5801008/go-and-operators/5801065